Nandish Sandhu

-He made his official film debut in 2019 with the real-life character of Pranav Kumar in Hrithik Roshan starrer biographical drama Super 30, that emerged as a major box office hit.
-He then starred in Family of Thakurganj (2019) in the role of Munnu, co-starring Saurabh Shukla, Jimmy Shergill, Mahie Gill in lead.
-It was directed by Manoj Jha.

-Career

-2007-2015 Television Roles
+Nandish Singh Sandhu (born 25 December 1981) is an Indian actor, working in Hindi cinema and television.
+He is best known for starring in the notable soap opera Uttaran (2009–2012) as the lead, Veer Singh Bundela.
+Sandhu's other TV works include Phir Subah Hogi (2012), Beintehaa (2013), Grahan (2021) and Jubilee (2023).
+He made his Hindi film debut with a supporting role in Super 30 (2019).

+Life and career

 Sandhu started his career with modelling.
 In 2007, he made his acting debut in the television show with Star Plus's Kasturi, where he played Raunak. and afterwards he appeared in several TV shows, where he played supporting role and cameo role.

 In 2009, His first major breakthrough and official debut occurred in TV with the role of Veer Singh Bundela opposite Tina Dutta in Colors TV's Uttaran.
 It was his portrayal of Veer which garnered him household name and fame, earned widespread recognition and popularity, including several awards and nominations.
 Uttaran opened up newer international markets for Indian Television, The ratings of the show increased after his entry and his chemistry with Tina Datta was also highly applauded.
 He quit the show in 2012, when the show took 18 years leap.

 In 2012, Sandhu featured in Zee TV's Phir Subah Hogi.
 In 2014, Sandhu played Lawyer Rehaan in Colors TV's Beintehaa.
 In 2015, he participated in Colors TV's stunt-action show Fear Factor: Khatron Ke Khiladi 6 which was hosted by director Rohit Shetty and reached the semifinals.
 In the same year, he participated (along with his then-wife Rashami Desai) in the Star Plus's dance reality show Nach Baliye 7 emerging as runner-up.